tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 #### Third-party software tools

-Examples of preconfigured *`param`* CWL templates for third-party software tools are provided in the following table.
+Examples of preconfigured CWL templates for third-party software tools are provided in the following table.
 In addition, the tutorial entitled [*Automate Creation of CWL Instructions*](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/cmdtocwl/cmdtocwl/)